open-goal/jak-project/README.md

 We have a Discord server where we discuss development. https://discord.gg/V82sTJGEAs

 ## Current Status
 So far, we've decompiled around 400,000 lines of GOAL code, out of an estimated 500,000 total lines we have a working OpenGL renderer which renders most of the game world and foreground.
 Levels are fully playable, and you can finish the game with 100% completion!
+There is currently *no* audio.

 Here are some screenshots of the renderer:
 ![](./docs/markdown/imgs/screenshot_hut_new_small.png)